-In this guide, I have shared our learnings of setting up an excellent process to build Elementor websites.
+In this guide, we have shared our learnings of setting up an excellent process to build Elementor websites.
 Just a reminder, we won’t be focusing on the project management, design aspects, or something else but only Elementor.
 Our goal is to help you improve your workflow while using Elementor.

 1. Start with an Elementor Page Builder Friendly Theme